Jandini/xchain/README.md

 ## Key Concepts

-XChain builds upon xUnit's extensibility to introduce a minimal and powerful abstraction for test chaining.
+Xchain builds upon xUnit's extensibility to introduce a minimal and powerful abstraction for test chaining.
 Here are the key features and how they work:

 ### `ChainFact` and `ChainTheory`